SECURED PROMISSORY NOTE Real Estate Partial Claims

-Partial Claims are real estate secured promissory notes; an option that may be available to homeowners with a Federal Housing Administration (FHA) loan in default, to assist them in bringing their mortgage current.
+Partial Claims is a real estate secured promissory note; an option that may be available to homeowners with a Federal Housing Administration (FHA) loan in default, to assist them in bringing their mortgage current.

 Under this option, a lender basically advances funds to the homeowner as an interest-free loan that is guaranteed by the Department of Housing and Urban Development (HUD), using the property as collateral.

 The claims need to be repaid only after the first mortgage is satisfied or if the property is sold.

 Here are some important facts you need to know:

 Legal fees and foreclosure costs for activities already completed and added to the current default amount can be included in the claim amount.

 A homeowner may qualify even if he or she had a Mortgage Modification completed in the past 12 months, so long as the circumstances for both defaults are different.

 Accrued late charges are usually waived and therefore not included.

 A Partial Claim (real estate promissory note) would be deducted from the net proceeds of a Pre-Foreclosure sale.

 A lender may not add any fees or charges associated with the preparation of a claim.